I am a qualitative social scientist researching the intersection of gender, technology, trust & safety.

 Currently, I am completing a PhD at the Oxford Internet Institute where I study how reporting technologies for campus safety impact students’ reporting behavior.

 I am also a Senior Researcher at Edgeryders where I specialize in digital ethnography.

-I specialize in qualitative methods to study how people experience and make sense of their interactions with emerging technologies.
+I employ qualitative methods to study how people experience and make sense of their interactions with emerging technologies.
 This also includes translating my findings into concrete and actionable recommendations for designers, practitioners, and policymakers.